 Private Student Loans

-Private student loans provide a source for financing costs of your education covered by other forms of financial aid.
+Private Student Loans provide a source of funding to finance the costs of a student’s education not covered by other forms of financial aid.

-Private loan programs will require an established credit history or a co-signer.
+Private Loan programs require an established credit history or a co-signer.
 These loans are subject to higher interest rates than the federal loan programs offered by the Financial Aid Office.
-Students considering ways to finance their education should first apply for financial aid through Radford University.
-Those students who do not receive sufficient funding for the cost of attendance should then consider alternative financing.
+Students considering ways to finance their education, should first apply for financial aid through Radford University.
+Students who do not receive sufficient funding for the cost of attendance should then consider alternative financing.

-Once your loan application has been completed and approved by the lending institution the school will receive a certification request.
-We will certify the loan for the eligible amount up to your financial aid cost of attendance.
+Once the loan application is completed and approved by the lending institution, our office will receive a certification request.
+It can take 3-5 business days for our office to complete a certification request.
+We will certify the loan for the maximum eligible amount up to your financial aid cost of attendance.